psirusteam/Chapter9HHS/03DescriptiveParameters.Rmd

 \widehat{y}_{(q)} = y_{(j)} + \frac{q - \widehat{F}(y_{(j)})}{\widehat{F}(y_{(j+1)}) - \widehat{F}(y_{(j)})} (y_{(j+1)} - y_{(j)})
 $$

-For the variance estimation and confidence intervals of quantiles, @kovar1988bootstrap present results from a simulation study where they recommend using the *Balanced Repeated Replication* (BRR) technique.
+Quantiles are inherently nonlinear measures, making their variance estimation more complex. @kovar1988bootstrap present results from a simulation study where they recommend using the *Balanced Repeated Replication* (BRR) technique.

-### Estimating the Gini coefficient

-Economic inequality is a common issue worldwide, with particular focus from international institutions.
-Measuring economic inequality among households is of great interest, and the Gini coefficient ($G$) is the most commonly used indicator for this purpose.
-The Gini coefficient ranges from 0 to 1, where $G = 0$ indicates perfect equality in wealth distribution, and higher values reflect increasing inequality.
+Economic inequality is a critical area of focus for governments and international organizations.
+The **Gini coefficient** is a widely used measure to quantify inequality in income or wealth distribution.
+It is derived by comparing the income distribution of a population to a perfectly equal distribution.
+In household surveys, it is calculated using weights that account for the survey design, ensuring representativeness.
+A normalized version of these weights is often used to simplify the calculations.
+The Gini coefficient ranges from 0 to 1, where 0 indicates perfect equality (everyone has the same income) and values closer to 1 indicate greater inequality.
+The Gini coefficient is critical for tracking changes in income distribution over time and comparing inequality levels across regions or countries.

 Following the estimation equation proposed by @binder1995estimating, the estimator for the Gini coefficient is given by: